lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

     If you see the error `Undefined main`, run `scripts/build-app.sh` again.
 It should fix the error.

-1. Create the application firmware image...
+1. Create the Firmware Image...

     ```bash
     scripts/nrf52/image-app.sh